At the Mandarin Oriental, Katja and Ellen are ready with restorative refreshment.

 Ellen, “Get showered, I’ll clean the Glock, maybe Katja can order something from room service, I’m hungry.”

 Half hour later, girls are dining on she-crab soup.
-A creamy seafood broth base, poured over a pile of lump crabmeat and tobiko caviar.
-Tobiko is the tiny flying fish roe you see on sushi.
+A creamy seafood broth base, poured over a pile of lump crabmeat and tobiko caviar, the tiny flying fish roe you see on sushi.
 They split two orders of grilled chicken breast satay skewers alongside a salad of cabbage, strawberries, glazed cashews and citrus soy ginger vinaigrette.

 Ellen, “Nice choices Katja, I’m full without gorge.
 What’s the plan for the drug guy?”